 Is the solicitation I received legitimate?

 The different names for the informational reports in each state are confusing enough, but add to it the fact that there are companies who purposefully confuse you further.
-These deceptive firms mail scam notices that look official and offer to provide, for a fee, services that either are not required in the state where the entity is registered or that you can easily handle yourself at no cost.
-If you receive a notice like this and are not sure if it is legitimate, visit the Misleading Annual Report and Compliance Solicitations page of our website to learn about the latest deceptive solicitations and view samples of them.
+These companies mail notices that look official and offer to provide, for a fee, services that either are not required in the state where the entity is registered or that you can easily handle yourself at no cost.
+(More information on how to recognize these kinds of solicitations.)

 Do all states require an annual/periodic report filing?